zendframework/zendframework/README.md

     now requires that the label value is set in the element.
   - Fixed an issue with the MultiCheckBox helper to ensure checked/unchecked values are properly populated.
+  - The FormCheckbox view helper now requires that the element is a Checkbox element; this is done to ensure the required options are available.
 - Zend\Log
   - The table name constructor option is now optional, allowing you to pass it in a configuration array.